vertica/VerticaPy/docs/source/examples_business_spotify.rst

 Conclusion
 -----------

 We were able to predict the popularity Polish songs with a :py:mod:`~verticapy.machine_learning.vertica.ensemble.RandomForestRegressor` model suggested by :py:mod:`~verticapy.machine_learning.vertica.automl.AutoML`.
-We then created a ``k-means`` model to group artists into "genres" (clusters) based on the feature-commonalities in their tracks.
+We then created a :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` model to group artists into ``genres`` (clusters) based on the feature-commonalities in their tracks.